qmk/qmk_firmware/users/ericgebhart/readme.md

 found here.
 To get fully functioning multi-reference combos, see my *ericgebhart_dev* branch and pull request below.

+Actually, at the moment, the fix is in my ericgebhart branch, since I accidently pushed it.
+I'll remedy that soon.

 A more current version of my QMK user can probably be found here in the _ericgebhart_ branch [of my QMK repo ](https://github.com/EricGebhart/qmk_firmware/tree/ericgebhart/users/ericgebhart)

+**happening soon**
+The unrealized plan is to have my dev branch here.
 The version with the PR and look through to my _ericgebhart_ branch can be found here in my [dev repo.](https://github.com/EricGebhart/qmk_firmware/tree/ericgebhart_dev/users/ericgebhart) which includes my [pull request for fully functioning multi-reference combos which